voutilad/virtio_vmmci/README.md

 `tc_setclock` function [2] in that it steps the system clock while triggering any alarms or timeouts that would fire.

-Also, Looking at how VirtualBox handles this with their userland guest additions services, they look for large clock drifts where "large" is currently > 30 minutes.
+Looking at how VirtualBox handles this with their userland guest additions services, they look for large clock drifts where "large" is currently > 30 minutes.
 If it's large, it just uses `settimeofday(2)`.
 Otherwise, it tries to use something like `adjtimex(2)` to accelerate the clock up to the correct time.
+(This is something I may consider for vmmci after some more usage/testing.)

 See their source for `VBoxServiceTimeSync.cpp` [3].

 ## _Can't you just use OpenNTPD or some other NTP daemon?_
+Maybe for small clock disturbances/drifts, but it's not ideal for major stepping and only solves the clock problem.

-There are two reasons I'd consider using `virtio_vmmci` versus trying to rely on an NTP daemon in the guest:
+There are two reasons I'd consider using `virtio_vmmci` either in addition to or in place of relying on an NTP daemon:

 1. **Not every guest has network access.** This precludes NTP as an option.
 Even if the guest has limited network access, it still